Tax in Burundi

 Who is a Burundian tax resident?

-Tax residents have habitual residence in Burundi, are present 183+ days, or have Burundi-source professional activity.
-Worldwide income basis.
+Tax residents have habitual residence in Burundi, are physically present 183 or more days in the year, or have Burundi-source professional activity.
+Any one condition is sufficient.
+Residents pay tax on worldwide income.
+Non-residents pay tax on Burundi-source income only.

 What are the Burundian personal income tax rates?